molleindustria/distributedAuthorityServer/README.md

 This is an example of multiplayer architecture with "smart" clients.
 The clients (Unity) do most of the work; the server (node.js) mostly validates and broadcast the changes of state.

-The client's source is [downloadable separately as a unitypackage](https://drive.google.com/file/d/1n0Plf66cGGUUr-70J6H_RElZBKK6i7G9/view?usp=sharing).
+The client's source is [in a different repository](https://github.com/molleindustria/distributedAuthorityClient).

 This architecture involves "networked objects" that are tracked by an individual client referred to as "owner".